-Consumers of video and other content in today's networks have very diverse video and computing equipment ranging from mobile phones and handheld devices to desktops and HDTVs.
+Consumers of video and other content in today's networks use very diverse video and computing equipment ranging from mobile phones and handheld devices to desktops and HDTVs.
 When serving multiple diverse users, the most straightforward approach is to establish independent unicast sessions.
-However, when a large number of users require the same small content, (e.g., video clips at stadiums), or when a small number of users require the same large content, (e.g., a large movie), the multiple unicast approach clearly results in highly inefficient use of overall network resources.
+However, when a large number of users require the same small content, (e.g., video clips at stadiums), or when a small number of users require the same large content, (e.g., a large movie), the multiple-unicast approach clearly results in highly inefficient use of overall network resources.
 In such applications, broadcast techniques can lead to significant gains.

 One important difference between point-to-point and broadcast/multicast applications lies in the way packet losses are handled.
-In packet-based data networks, large files are usually segmented into smaller blocks that are put into transport
+In packet-based data networks, large files are usually segmented into smaller blocks that are put into transport packets.

-L. Tan and A. Khisti are with the Dept. of Electrical and Computer Engineering, University of Toronto, Toronto, ON, Canada.
-Y. Li is with the Dept. of Electrical Engineering, UCLA, Box 951594, Los Angeles, CA 90095.
-E. Soljanin is with Bell Labs, Alcatel-Lucent, Murray Hill, NJ 07974, USA.
-Part of this work was presented at the 2013 Information Theory Workshop in Seville, Spain [1] and will be presented at the 2014 International Symposium on Information Theory [2] in Honolulu, Hawaii. packets.
 Packet losses occur because of the physical channel and other limitations such as processing power and buffer space.
 In point-to-point scenarios, the sender can adjust its transmission/coding rate to avoid packet losses and retransmit lost packets according to the feedback from the receiver through very efficient physical-layer schemes such as HARQ.
-In contrast, in broadcast/multicast applications, it is costly for the sender to collect and respond to individual receiver feedbacks, and thus HARQ schemes are disabled and packet losses are inevitable.
+In contrast, in broadcast/multicast applications, it is costly for the sender to collect and respond to individual receiver feedbacks, and thus HARQ schemes are disabled, and packet losses are inevitable.
 Forward error correction coding provides a natural solution in such applications.
 A number of these schemes have already been standardized and are being implemented.
 Rateless codes are a popular class of codes that enable efficient communications over multiple unknown erasure channels at the packet level by simultaneously approaching the channel capacity at all erasure rates.
 Raptor codes, a special class of rateless codes, also have very low encoding and decoding complexity [3].
 Because of these properties, Raptor codes have been standardized for Multimedia Broadcast/Multicast Service (MBMS) and are being deployed in applications such as LTE eMBMS.
 Raptor codes are essentially optimal for multicast over erasure channels where all receivers require identical content.

 In certain applications however, the receivers may not require all the source packets and may not have identical demands.
 For example, in emerging eMBMS systems, there are two distinct phases of transmission.
 The first phase is a fixed-rate broadcast transmission, after which, each user is left with only a subset of source packets.
 Each user then recovers the remaining source packets through individual unicast from a dedicated repair server.
 Thus, during the broadcast phase, the server is required to only deliver a fraction of source packets to each user.
-As another example, consider a system that applies a multiple description code (MDC) [4]-[6] to an analog source sequence to generate a large number of MDC coded packets.
-The reconstruction quality depends on the number of MDC packets available to the destination.
-Thus, each user can have a different demand based on its screen resolution and channel conditions.
-In such scenarios where the user demands are not identical, both the fundamental limits and practical coding schemes remain a fertile area of research to the best of our knowledge.
+As another example, consider a system that applies a multiple description code (MDC) [4]-[6] to an analog source sequence to generate a large number of MDC-coded packets.
+Here, the reconstruction quality depends on the number of MDC packets available for the destination.
+Thus, each user can have a different demand based on its screen resolution, channel condition, etc. In such scenarios where the user demands are not identical, finding both fundamental limits and practical coding schemes remains a fertile area of research to the best of our knowledge.

 In this paper, we propose a coding scheme for transmitting to multiple receivers with heterogenous channels and demands.
 Our scheme relies only on off-the-shelf erasure codes.
 The key idea in our scheme is to partition the source sequence into multiple non-overlapping segments and to apply a systematic erasure code to each segment.
-We formulate the problem of selecting the segment lengths and code rates that minimize the transmission latency as a linear programming problem and characterize an explicit solution.
-We discuss how the solution naturally evolves as users join or leave the network.
-We further compare our scheme numerically with separation-based schemes, and degree-optimized rateless codes and demonstrate that significant performance gains are possible.
-We also discuss how a tradeoff between the latencies of individual users can be attained by selecting various transmission orders for the parity checks.
+We formulate the problem of selecting the segment lengths and code rates that minimize